NoodleOfDeath/social-bio-bot/README.md

                         - ig, instagram
                         - tw, twitter
   script                preset bot script to use
-                        run social-bio-bot.ts <platform> to see what scripts are available
+                        run sbiobot.ts <platform> to see what scripts are available

 optional arguments:
   -h, --help            show this help message and exit